c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 ##### Protocol Buffers

 Protocol Buffers (Protobuf) is a serialization framework.
-It includes a compact binary serialization format *and* multi-language runtime libraries.
+It includes a compact binary serialization format *and* multi-language libraries.
 This framework is optimized for exchanging short messages that fit entirely within device memory (usually less than a few megabytes).

 Messages are described in a file with the *.proto* extension.
 This file, using the Protobuf compiler, generates domain objects in the selected programming language.
-Also, Protobuf includes runtime libraries for the conversion of these objects to and from the binary format.
+Also, Protobuf includes libraries for the conversion of these objects to and from the binary format.

 Each message consists of fields with a *type*, *name*, and *identifier* (fields can also have optional *attributes*):